apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 improve the performance of existing runtimes like Python, Ruby, PHP, and Java where performance has improved by a factor between 2x to 20x.

-### Precompilation of OpenWhisk and Nuvolaris Actions
+### Precompilation of OpenWhisk and OpenServerless Actions

-In addition to being the basis for new runtime development, ActionLoop runtimes can also support offline “precompilation” of OpenWhisk and Nuvolaris Action source files into a ZIP file that contains only the compiled binaries which are very fast to start once deployed.
+In addition to being the basis for new runtime development, ActionLoop runtimes can also support offline “precompilation” of OpenWhisk and OpenServerless Action source files into a ZIP file that contains only the compiled binaries which are very fast to start once deployed.
 More information on this approach can be found here: [Precompiling Go Sources Offline](https://github.com/apache/openwhisk-runtime-go/blob/master/docs/DEPLOY.md#precompile)